-The district encourages the reporting, consistent with the Superintendent's procedures, of improper governmental actions by any district officers or employees and will protect employees against retaliatory employment actions for reporting improper governmental actions when the reports are made in compliance with this policy and related procedure.
+The district encourages the reporting, consistent with the district's procedures, of improper governmental actions by any district officers or employees and will protect employees against retaliatory employment actions for reporting improper governmental actions when the reports are made in compliance with this policy and related procedure.

 District officers and employees are prohibited from taking retaliatory action against an employee because the employee has in good faith reported alleged improper governmental action in accordance with this policy and related procedure.

-The Superintendent shall establish procedures for receiving and acting on employee reports of improper governmental actions and responding to allegations of retaliation.
+The Superintendent/designee will establish procedures for receiving and acting on employee reports of improper governmental actions and responding to allegations of retaliation.

-END OF POLICY

 Legal References:

 RCW 42.41.010 to 42.41.060 Local Government Whistleblowers Protection

+Management Resources

+2015 - October Policy Issue

+Classification: Encouraged